 In the above example:

-Further examples of the Excel Rate function can be viewed on the Microsoft Office website.
+Further examples of the Excel Rate function are provided on the Microsoft Office website.

 If you get an error from the Excel Rate function, this is likely to be one of the following: